-If you find yourself in the unfortunate situation of being charged with domestic violence, you should immediately call the experienced Los Angeles Domestic Violence attorneys to guide you through the legal process.
+If you find yourself in the unfortunate situation of being charged with domestic violence or being falsely accused of domestic violence, you should immediately call the experienced Los Angeles Domestic Violence attorneys to guide you through the legal process.
 Your attorney will ask you to give him the facts as you observed them, and your domestic violence attorney will proceed to defend your case based on the available facts.
 Although it may help your case if the alleged domestic violence victim drops the charges, many times the prosecution insists on proceeding with the case without the victim testifying against you.
 This all depends on the evidence that’s available to the prosecution.

 If you’re convicted of domestic violence within the State of California, you will be subject to the following punishment:

 Here are the most common grounds for domestic violence in the State of California:

 Whether the prosecution charges you with a misdemeanor or felony domestic violence depends on the seriousness of the injuries you’ve caused, if any, your criminal record, and the circumstances that led to the domestic violence occurring.